SemiHarris/WorkDay-Calender/README.md

 ## Usage

--This was made to track your daily routine while at work
+- This was made to track your daily routine while at work

 ## Requirement

 - This can be run on any basic web browser